marcinbergerdev/fito-app/README.md

-# Check your Bmi and save your favorite dish with nutrients 🍀🍏🍋🍕🍔🍟😎.
+# Check your BMI and save your favorite dish with nutrients 🍀🍏🍋🍕🍔🍟😎.
 # Live here 👉 https://fito-app.netlify.app/home

 ## How it works?